Jimy Williams: Early career, Toronto Blue Jays, and Atlanta Braves

-His playing days cut short by a shoulder injury, Williams began his minor league managing career with the California Angels in 1974.
-He soon reached the Triple-A level and was appointed the third base coach of the Toronto Blue Jays in 1980.
+Williams's playing career ended due to a shoulder injury.
+He began his minor league managing career with the California Angels in 1974.
+Williams soon reached the Triple-A level and was appointed the third base coach of the Toronto Blue Jays in 1980.

-Williams remained as Toronto's third base coach for six seasons, until he was promoted to manager in 1986 when Bobby Cox left the organization to rejoin the Atlanta Braves.
+Williams remained as Toronto's third base coach for six seasons.
+After the 1985 season, Blue Jays' manager Bobby Cox left the organization to rejoin the Atlanta Braves and the Blue Jays named Williams as their new manager.
 He was the Blue Jays' manager until the 1989 season, when he was fired May 14 and replaced by Cito Gaston after the team got off to a 12–24 start.
-Gaston went 77–49 for the rest of the season and won the American League East title.
+Under Gaston, the Blue Jays went 77–49 for the rest of the season and won the American League East title.
 Williams finished with a record of 281 wins and 241 losses.

-He spent 1991–96 with the Atlanta Braves as their third-base coach, working again under Bobby Cox, including the Braves 1995 World Series championship season.
-While with the Braves, Williams developed a reputation as an outstanding teaching coach, especially adept at working with infielders.
+Williams rejoined Cox as their third base coach for the Braves in 1991.
 During the 1992 National League Championship Series, he waved home Sid Bream after seeing Barry Bonds having to make a difficult throw on a single while the game was tied in the ninth inning.
 Bream made the slide that would win the pennant for the Braves in that game.
+He was their third base coach through the 1996 season, including the Braves 1995 World Series championship season.
+While with the Braves, Williams developed a reputation as an outstanding teaching coach, especially adept at working with infielders.